 - Scalable cryptocurrency free from transaction fees

-How does the SAFE Network work?
+How Does the SAFE Network Work?

 The SAFE network ultimately wants to “create a secure, autonomous, data-centric, peer-to-peer network as an alternative to the current server-centric model.”
-There will be two main users of the network: clients and farmers.
+There are two main users of the network: clients and farmers.
 The client accesses the various features of the network, such as browsing, storing data, or transferring money.
 The farmers store and look after your data until it’s needed, at which point they might receive a reward for their efforts.